Nebivolol-Teva, tablets 5 mg 28 pcs

 Sultopride

-Combinations to be used with caution
+Combinations to use with caution

-When using nebivololol simultaneously with antiarrhythmic agents of class III (e.g., amiodarone), prolongation of AV lead time may be observed.
-Concomitant use of nebivolol and drugs drugs for general anesthesia may inhibit reflex tachycardia and increase the risk of arterial hypotension.
-The general rule is to avoid abrupt withdrawal of beta-adrenoblockers.
-The anesthesiologist should be informed if the patient is taking nebivolol.
+With simultaneous use of nebivolol with class III antiarrhythmic drugs (for example, amiodarone), an increase in AV conduction time may be observed.
+The simultaneous use of nebivolol and drugs for general anesthesia may suppress reflex tachycardia and increase the risk of developing arterial hypotension.
+The general rule is to avoid abrupt withdrawal of beta blockers.
+The anesthesiologist should be informed that the patient is taking nebivolol.

-Combinations to consider
+Combinations to Consider

 Pharmacokinetic interaction